Complete product redesign & growth

 Metrics & Impact

-Bounce rates dropped by 8% once technical issues were addressed and homepage visual improvements were deployed, reflecting stronger user retention early in sessions.
+Bounce rates dropped 8% once technical issues were addressed and homepage visual improvements were deployed, reflecting stronger user retention and interest from the first impression.

 Learnings